trilogy-group/ws-eng-conduit-ai-assessment/README.md

 - About the project:
   - You can find the backend API spec at http://localhost:3000/docs.
   - The project doesn't include tests, and you're not required to write any.
-- About using AI:
+- About using Aider:
-  - Imagine that GPT is a "junior" with little context about the project, but good general technical knowledge.
+  - Imagine that it is a "junior" with little context about the project, but good general technical knowledge.
-  - We have included built-in prompts with general information about the project in the chat interface.
-Feel free to leverage these prompts.
-  - The chat purposefully does NOT support uploading the whole codebase or screenshots; you must clearly provide concise instructions.

-Once you are ready, press the link within the Crossover assessment to receive the user story requirements.
+  - You can easily reference files in the project by mentioning them by name, ask it to edit them, etc.
+  - But Aider on its own will not know what great code looks like.
+YOU need to guide it.

 ## Evaluation Criteria